AARNet/Globus-Community/globus-community-australasia/workshops/advanced_globus_workshop/README.md

 <img src="../resources/jupyterlab.png" alt="Jupyterlab" width="1000"/>

+##### Creating and populating guest collections with a User App in a Jupyter Notebook
+We will use the Jupyter notebook `jupyter_notebooks/Create guest collections.ipynb` to create guest collections in your brand-new mapped collection on your VM.
+This script is not particularly pretty, but it gets the job done.

+Open the notebook, and fill in values for the following constants.
+You can find the Globus hostname to put in `GLOBUS_HOSTS` by looking at the output of the
+`globus-connect-server endpoint show` command you executed earlier.
+You need the hostname portion of the `GCS Manager URL` value;

+- `NATIVE_CLIENT_ID` - This is the UUID of your Client App that you just created
+- `GLOBUS_HOSTS` - This is the hostname given to your endpoint when you registered it
+- `GLOBUS_USER_UUID` This is the UUID of your user which is used to set the permissions on the guest collections.
+Make sure you use the same one as you used earlier for the Ansible configuration.

+Restart the kernel and run the notebook using the double arrows at the top.
+You will need to authenticate twice using your browser: Once for the endpoint and once for the transfer operation.
+The script will report its progress at the bottom of the notebook.

+When it has finished, you should have two new guest collections, with a set of test files in the RO collection.

+##### Transferring files with a User App in a Jupyter Notebook
+This section is optional, because you have already done a file transfer using a User App in the above example.
+We may skip this in the interests of time.

 You should be able to open the Jupyter notebook `Initiating a Transfer with a UserApp.ipynb`

 Edit the client ID and replace it with your user client ID that you copied from the registration.
 Edit the DST_COLLECTION value to be the UUID of the destination collection, noting that your personal Globus account must have write access to that collection.

 Click on the double-arrow at the top of the notebook to restart the kernel and run all cells.
 You may be prompted to authenticate using a URL, and then pasting the resultant token into an edit box.

 <img src="../resources/Initiating_a_Transfer_with_a_UserApp.png" alt="Initiating a Transfer with a UserApp" width="1000"/>